-Inward reinsurance is accounted for on a contract-by-contract basis using data provided by the ceding insurers.
+Inward is accounted reinsurance for contract-by-contract basis using data provided by the cedina insurers.

 Technical provisions are determined based on amounts reported by ceding insurers, adjusted upwards by Coface where appropriate.

 Commissions paid to ceding insurers are deferred and recognised in the income statement on the same basis as reserves for unearned premiums.
 Where these commissions vary depending on the level of losses accepted, they are estimated at each period-end.